 The Rhododendron Glen Restoration Project began in 2019, thanks to a catalytic gift by Mary Ellen and Gordon Mulder.
 Phase 1 of the project included opening up the overgrown canopy, removing invasive plants, and extensive planting of new shrubs and woodland companions in the upper portion of the glen.
 It also included wetland and watercourse reconnaissance in the larger glen area, and the hiring of the Berger Partnership firm to develop the design for the restoration of the stream, which runs down through the glen and into Azalea Way Pond, connecting to Arboretum Creek and the larger watershed.

-Phase 2 will begin later this year, as soon as the permitting process is complete.
+Phase 2 will begin in 2022, as soon as the permitting process is complete.
 Not only will it include the restoration of the stream but also of the stream’s historic rock work and upper pond.
 Accessiblity to the stream will be improved for visitors with mobility issues, and opportunities for environmental education and experiential learning will be expanded for visitors of all ages, ethnicities, and physical abilities.
-A new viewing area along the stream up above Azalea Way Pond will provide a unique vantage point of Azalea Way and draw attention to the Olmsted heritage of the Arboretum’s iconic promenade just in time for the 200 birthday celebration of the Frederick Law Omsted in 2022.
+A new viewing area along the stream up above Azalea Way Pond will provide a unique vantage point of Azalea Way and draw attention to the Olmsted heritage of the Arboretum’s iconic promenade, in time for the 200 birthday celebration of the Frederick Law Omsted in 2022.

 From the press release: